decentralized-identity/ion/install-guide.md

 ## 7. Run ION core service

 Start a new console and run the following command to start the core service.
-This service will fail to start until your ION Bitcoin service has started successfully.

 ```
 ION_CORE_CONFIG_FILE_PATH=/usr/local/src/ion/json/testnet-core-config.json